mfkiwl/testbenches/docs/user_guide/build_tb.rst

 Setup and check your environment
 -------------------------------------------------------------------------------

-This section contains a guide about how to setup your environment to build any test bench from the repository:
+This section contains a guide about how to set up your environment to build any test bench from the repository:

 #.
 Install the required FPGA design suite.
 We use `AMD Xilinx Vivado`_.